|Enzymatic Regulation of Cell Activities|

 |Director : Michel VERON (email@example.com)|

-We are also studying the role of PhosphoGlycerate Kinase in the phosphorylation of nucleoside analogues as well as human UMP-CMP Kinase which was recently cristallized (coll.
+We have also studied the role of PhosphoGlycerate Kinase in the phosphorylation of Lnucleoside analogs (2) as well as human UMP-CMP Kinase (3) which was recently cristallized (coll.
 P. Alzari, IP).

-Mechanisms of genetic recombination in retroviruses.
-Roman GALETTO, Véronique GIACOMONI and Matteo NEGRONI
+Study of genetic recombination in HIV.
+(Roman Galetto, Véronique Giacomoni, Etienne Simon-Lorière and Matteo Negroni)

 Homologous recombination is a major source of genetic variability in retroviruses.
 In HIV, three to thirty recombination events have been observed during a single infectious cycle, depending on the cell type involved.
 During their extracellular life, retroviruses store genetic information as a RNA molecule, which is present in two copies within each viral particle.
-Genetic recombination occurs in retroviruses mostly through template switching during reverse transcription between these two copies of genomic RNA, a process known as "copy choice" or "strand transfer".
-The impact of recombination on the dynamics of retroviral infections has been dramatically illustrated for the spreading of the AIDS pandemic.
+Genetic recombination occurs mostly through template switching during reverse transcription between these two copies of genomic RNA, a process known as "copy choice" or "strand transfer".
+The impact of recombination on the dynamics of retroviral infections has been dramatically illustrated by the spreading of the AIDS pandemic.
 Indeed, at least 10% of the infectious strains of HIV originate through recombination among different viral subtypes (intersubtype recombinants).
 Some intersubtype recombinant strains comprise forms efficiently spreading throughout the world.

-We study the mechanism of retroviral recombination using, in parallel, purified nucleic acids and proteins (in vitro system), and an original system where infection of cells in culture is limited to one cycle (ex vivo system).
+We have also studied the mechanism of retroviral recombination using purified nucleic acids and proteins (in vitro system) and, in parallel, an original system where infection of cells in culture is limited to one cycle (ex vivo system).
 We focus on the role of the structures of the genomic RNA, since previous results from our laboratory indicated that they are a major determinant in the recombination process.
 Template switching preferentially occurs within hairpin regions of the genome both in vitro and ex vivo.
-The folding of the acceptor RNA in vitro, (the one onto which DNA synthesis is continued after the transfer) constitutes the crucial parameter for the efficiency of template switching.
+The folding of the acceptor RNA in vitro (the one onto which DNA synthesis is continued after the transfer), constitutes the crucial parameter for the efficiency of template switching.
 These observations have led us to propose a mechanism accounting for strand transfer within hairpin regions of genomic RNAs where the transfer would proceed through a mechanism reminiscent of "branch migration" taking place during DNA-DNA recombination (6).
 Recently we have shown that, in infected cells, besides the structure of the RNA, also its sequence plays a major role in the generation of the major hot spot we have been studying in the env gene.
 Currently, using the ex vivo system, we study recombination involving isolates from different subtypes of the M group of HIV-1, in the absence of selective pressure.
 A main goal is the definition of a map of the most frequently generated recombinant forms.
 In the longer term this study is aimed at characterising the early steps of generation of the recombinant forms found in the epidemics, a study developed in collaboration with the laboratories of Eric Arts (Cleveland) and of Jeff DeStefano (College Park).

 |Office staff||Researchers||Scientific trainees||Other personnel|